lino-framework/book/docs/dev/models.rst

     Installed 7 object(s) from 1 fixture(s)

-Every :class:`Model` has a class attribute :attr:`objects` which is is used for operations which access the database.
+Every :class:`Model` has a class attribute :attr:`objects` which is used for operations that *access the database*.

 For example you can *count* how many rows are stored in the database.